jverzani/DThree.jl/README.md

 browse(q)             ## open chart in a browser
 ```

 The `q` object has `*` overloaded (it should be `*!` as it modifies `q` when used) to build up commands, similar to how `+` is used with `R`'s `ggplot` interface.
-This object has the `browse` method which is used to past the commands into a web page and open them up with the default browser.
+This object has the `browse` method which is used to paste the commands into a web page and open them up with the default browser.
 Embedding the commands into a web page would be straightforward.